oshai/kotlin-logging/README.md

 ## Version 4.x vs. previous versions

-Version 4 is still in beta but you're encourage to try it!
 Version 4 is not backward compatible with previous versions.
 Group id (in maven) and packages names changed.
 It is possible to use both version 4 and previous versions side-by-side so some of the code from the old version and some new.
 It is also possible to have libs using old version and use the new version (and vice-versa).